 The Grammy-nominated Alistair Willis, 41, a Massachusetts native who spent much of his youth in Moscow and England, is leading a pre-Valentine's Day "Sounds of Love" concert that will include selections from Leonard Bernstein's "West Side Story," Georges Bizet's "Carmen" and Jacques Offenbach's "Tales of Hoffmann."
 Cole Porter's "I Love Paris," the Suite from Alan Jay Lerner's "Gigi" and George Gershwin's "An American in Paris" are also on the bill, and if the lineup sounds a tad fluffy as audition material for a hopeful maestro of the middleweight but highly regarded modern symphony orchestra -- not to worry.
 Willis' track record clearly shows he has the chops to conduct the heavy duty stuff as well.

 For his first concert as the incoming music director of the Illinois Symphony Orchestra this past summer, Willis chose Beethoven's mighty Fifth Symphony to counterbalance an already programmed concert bill.
 His conducting résumé includes posts as the associate conductor of the Seattle Symphony and the assistant conductor of the Cincinnati Symphony and Pops Orchestra, and he has collaborated on many occasions with celebrated cellist Yo-Yo Ma as a conductor for his peripatetic Silk Road Ensemble.
 A recording on the Naxos label Willis made in 2009 with the Nashville Symphony Orchestra of a concert version of Maurice Ravel's opera "L'enfant et les Sortileges" snagged a Grammy nomination as best classical album.
-That it eventually lost out to Michael Tilson Thomas and the San Francisco Symphony's triple award-winning recording of Mahler's Symphony No. 8 and the Adagio from No. 10 is ample testament to the kind of competition he was up against.

 Willis is no stranger to the cattle-call audition process, either (actually, the California Symphony is likening it more to an "American Idol" tryout).
 He was the successful candidate among the field of five conductors who vied for the post in Illinois.
 Among the others in contention, as irony would have it, was San Francisco Symphony resident conductor Donato Cabrera, who is next in line in the cavalcade auditioning at Cal Symph.
 Cabrera will conduct a March 3 program of Beethoven, John Adams and Prokofiev, and Cincinnati Symphony associate conductor Robert Trevino will bring the process to its conclusion with May 4-5 performances of works by D.J.
 Sparr, Beethoven and Berlioz.
 Input will be taken from California Symphony audiences, the musicians and the symphony board's selection committee, and the new music director's name will be announced in May.